 Site architecture, or the way a website is laid out plus the way its pages are interconnected with each other, is highly underrated yet very important for both the creators and end-users of a site.
 For instance website owners oftentimes are confused that despite the web traffic coming into the site, user engagement is not that high.
 While a lot of factors may contribute to this, one of the main reasons probably is poor website structure.
 Search engines, on the other hand, look at structure and how it plays a huge role on how a website performs in the SERPs.
 This has a lot to do with the “link juice” and links (both internal and external).

 There are three criteria of site architecture; technical, aesthetic and functional.
 Each one should be considered in the planning stage of a website development.
-If you plan on checking on your site structure, consider these tools to use for planning or checking it.

 Good technical structure helps in the flow of the link juice (site authority) awarded within the website.
 Once properly set up, the distribution of the link equity to the website and its inner pages will increase the authority given by search engines which in turn boost their rankings.

 This criterion also involves the call-to-action button that will be programmed with modern web programming languages.
 It is a balancing act between the technical aspect of the site and design.
 One should not be compromised in favor of another.

 No doubt, how a site looks like may also determine its popularity.
 Writers can write the best content for the blog and article sections but if the site looks like something pulled from 1996, rest assured that visitors would look for other places to find similar content.
 The aesthetic criterion involves visually appealing and engaging calls-to-action of the pages.